hashicorp/katakoda/vault-kubernetes-csi/step8.md

 the `provider-vault` extension installed and the *SecretProviderClass* defined it is finally time to create a pod that mounts the desired secret.

-View the definition of the pod in `pod-webapp.yml`{{open}}.
+Open the definition of the pod in `pod-webapp.yml`{{open}}.

-The pod, named `webapp`, defines and mounts a read-only volume to `/mnt/secrets-store`.
+The `webapp` pod defines and mounts a read-only volume to `/mnt/secrets-store`.
 The object defined in the `vault-database` *SecretProviderClass* is written as a file within that path.

 Apply a pod named `webapp`.